ShraddhaThakare801/Tic-Tac-Toe-Game/README.md

 4. The game announces the winner or declares a draw at the end.
 5. Use the reset button to restart the game.

+## Future Enhancement

+### 1. AI as an opponent
+- User will play against computer

+### 3. Enhanced UI/UX
+- Allow customization of game board with the themes, colors, and player avtar.
+- Add animation for winning moves, draws.

+### 2. Advanced game modes
+- Expand the game to larger grids (4 * 4 or 5 * 5) with updated win conditions.